 It could be that my opinion has changed over time – opinions have a way of doing that.
 Or perhaps statements X and Y aren’t as contradictory as they appear and contain subtleties that you haven’t perceived.
 Or perhaps I was trolling you or taking the piss with statement X but serious with statement Y, or vice versa.
 Or perhaps I’m a massive hypocrite.
 Pick one.

 Actually I do have Instagram but I just use it to follow people.
 I lack the determination to take the minimum required amount of photographs of my meals to have any pictures of my own.

 Why is your Twitter mainly just ask.fm reposts?

 I don’t really give much of a fuck about Twitter or social networks in general.
 Ask.fm is useful because it’s good for people to ask me shit.
 Facebook is useful because it’s a good place to collect radio show requests.
 I haven’t found a really good use for Twitter yet.

 Do you play video games?
 Which ones?

 Yes.
 I play League Of Legends quite a bit, and although I’m not very good at it I do enjoy it.
 Username is BKitten and I play Oceania region servers only, feel free to add.
 I main support!
-I like lots of other games too, other favourites for now are Insurgency and Minecraft.
-I grew up with the Commodore 64 so I have an affinity with gaming, although I lack skill due to being old and having shit reflexes plus colour-blindness.
+I like lots of other games too, other favourites for now are PlayerUnknown’s Battlegrounds (where I play as Kpopalypse) and Rocket Leage (where I play as BonsaiKitten).
+I grew up with the Commodore 64 so I have an affinity with gaming, although I lack skill due to being old as fuck and having shit reflexes plus colour-blindness.
 I also have a Steam group called Caonimas, join if you want!

 Are you really colour blind?
 What’s that like?